 When you want to push or pull data from and to the platform, you need to generate (an) API token(s).
 Each token sets the permissions for the API connection and defines :

-Having these detailed settings make sure that you can take full responsibility for the platform security and set specific permission for al incoming and outgoing data.
+Having these detailed settings makes sure that you can take full responsibility for the platform security and set specific permission for all incoming and outgoing data.
 You generate the token in our platform and then paste it your API management tool.

-Some general information regarding the generation of API tokens:
+2. General information regarding the generation of API tokens.

 - The API's are triggered by a Token.
 When creating this token you can choose the touchpoints which should be connected to this token and choose the expiration date.
 Our API tokens can be valid from 1 to 12 months.